Help us by donating to our project.

 To get a feel for the potential variability of CO2 over the California Bay Area, we have simulated the concentrations over the area for a two-week period and compiled them into this movie.
 You can see high concentrations around the cities, building up during the day (when there are cars on the road) then dispersing overnight.

 A BEACON node is contained in a stainless steel box, weighs approximately 25 pounds, and is the size of a backpack.
 In addition to the sensors and computer, each node contains a power converter to prevent surges, intake and exhaust fans to maintain an even airflow and prevent overheating, and a wi-fi adapter or long ethernet cable to send data to the central server.
 At this time, nodes require wall power (an outlet); later generations may use solar panels or other power sources.

 When deployed, the nodes are placed on rooftops, mounted on poles or railing that raise the instruments several feet above the roof surface.
 Care is taken to ensure that the nodes are placed where they will sample free flowing air away from air handling units or building exhaust.
 In areas where theft or vandalism is a concern, the instruments are secured according to the advice of the building managers.

-If you're interested in locating a BEACON node on your rooftop or if you know of a good candidate site, please download and share our BEACON Quick Facts sheet.
+If you're interested in locating a BEACON node on your rooftop or if you know of a good candidate site, please feel free to download and share our BEACON Quick Facts sheet or our informational pamphlet.